Cyient Limited (NSE: CYIENT) Q3 2026 Earnings Call dated Jan. 22, 2026

 Sandeep Shah

-Thanks for the opportunity and congratulations on a good execution as well as good growth in the det.
-The first question is just wanted to understand there is a consistent growth in the aerospace.
-So what is driving?
-What are the sub segment which is driving and in a furlough quarter if we have delivered 1.9% cc growth there could be a possibility of recoup of furloughs in the fourth quarter.
+And in a furlough quarter, if we have delivered 1.9% CC growth, there could be a possibility of recoup of furloughs in the fourth quarter.
 So is it fair to assume the growth in the fourth quarter would be higher than the third quarter?
 And what is the impact of furlough?
-It would not have been there.
+If would not have been there, what could have been the growth in 3Q?

 Sukamal Banerjee

 Yeah, thanks for your question.
-This is Sukumal here.
+This is Sukamal here.
 Let me address your three parts to the questions.
-Firstly on aerospace I think we are seeing traction across multiple areas of work across the product life cycle.
-Of course with no major designs which are going on at this point in time, a large part of it is driven by MRO and aftermarket services.
-Many of our customers are experiencing significant volume ramp up that they have to deliver with the growth in commercial aviation and that is driving a large part of the growth.
-We are also seeing new designs coming from various parts of the world in terms of new aircrafts, more the midsize aircrafts and we are seeing traction in terms of doing design work over there.
+Firstly, on aerospace, I think we are seeing traction across multiple areas of work across the product life cycle.
+Of course, with no major designs which are going on at this point in time, a large part of it is driven by MRO and aftermarket services.
+Many of our customers are experiencing significant volume ramp-up that they have to deliver with the growth in commercial aviation, and that is driving a large part of the growth.

-And of course we given the expertise we have now built up in the technology front with digital and AI, many of our customers have leveraged our domain understanding across the product life cycle and awarded us several digital programs that we are executing across manufacturing, supply chain documentation, aftermarket support and so on.
+We are also seeing new designs coming from various parts of the world in terms of new aircrafts, more the midsized aircrafts, and we are seeing traction in terms of doing design work over there.
+And of course, we — given the expertise we have now built up on the technology front with digital and AI, many of our customers have leveraged our domain understanding across the product life cycle and awarded us several digital programs that we are executing across manufacturing, supply chain, tech documentation, aftermarket support and so on.
 So it’s a very broad set of areas that is helping us drive the growth in aerospace.
-In terms of the growth expectations for Q4 as we have maintained, we do not share guidance.
-We have obviously the recovery of furlough, but also the number of billing days in Q4 is lesser.

-So it will be a mixed bag in terms of ups and downs.
-But we obviously will strive to ensure that we continue our growth momentum.
+In terms of the growth expectations for Q4, as we have maintained, we do not share guidance.
+We have, obviously, the recovery of furlough, but also the number of billing days in Q4 is lesser.
+So it will be a mixed bag in terms of ups and downs, but we obviously will strive to ensure that we continue our growth momentum.

 Sandeep Shah